tedsluis/genai-proxy/README.md

 This project provides an OpenAI-compatible HTTP proxy that injects a corporate subscription header with an API key and forwards requests to a configured upstream OpenAI compatible endpoint.
 It provides extensive logging and error handling and it normalizes certain request fields for the “gpt-5” family, supports Server-Sent Events (SSE) streaming passthrough, and offers detailed request/response logging with retry logic.

-Clients that can benefit from an OpenAI-compatible API include:
+Clients that can be used with this proxy:
 - VSCode Copilot
 - Codex
 - Open WebUI
 - Open Code

+The proxy can be used for OpenAI-compatible API's like:
+- Azure OpenAI
+- Ollama

 ### Architecture